-Metafont - the font creation program - is separate from TeX.
+Metafont, Knuth's font creation program, is independent of TeX.
 It generates only bitmap fonts (although internally it creates outlines on which the bitmaps are based).
 There is still research to be done on combining overlapping outlines into a single outline that can be used like the outline of a Type 1 font; Knuth has "frozen" Metafont, so further research and development are being done by someone else, and the result will not be called "Metafont".
-In fact, it's also possible to use Type 1 fonts with TeX, and nearly all TeX installations routinely use free or commercial Type 1 fonts, especially if they're not producing heavily technical material; only Computer Modern (the font Knuth developed), Lucida Bright, and Times have anywhere near a comprehensive symbol complement, and none of the symbol sets are from "major" font suppliers (too much work, not enough money; the demise of Monotype's symbol catalog - metal only - is a particularly great loss).
+In fact, it's also possible to use Type 1 fonts with TeX, and nearly all TeX installations routinely use free or commercial Type 1 fonts, especially if they're not producing heavily technical material; only Computer Modern (the font Knuth developed), Lucida Bright, and Times have anywhere near a comprehensive symbol complement, and none of the symbol sets are from "major" font suppliers (too much work, not enough money; the demise of Monotype's symbol catalog—metal only—is a particularly great loss).

 TeX is the composition engine (strictly speaking, an interpreter, not a compiler).
 It is essentially a batch engine, although a limited amount of interactivity is possible when processing a file, to allow error recovery and diagnosis.
 Thus it *is* a page layout application.